capa77/Confluence_BHP/README.md

 Confluence_BHP
 ==============

-This is Confluence Mood for BlackHole PrismCube Image made by @capa
+This is a Confluence_XBMC Mod for BlackHole PrismCube Image made by @capa